milkmansson/toit-mpr121/README.md

 ## Status: INCOMPLETE
 > [!WARNING]
 > Still under development.
-Features unlikely to work.

 ![Front and back of an as5600](images/mpr121.jpg)

-## Overview

 ## Quickstart
+For a quick overview and to get started, see the [examples](./examples/)

 ## Features
 The MPR121 uses a constant DC current capacitance sensing scheme.
 It can measure